 Health Care is one of the fastest-growing career fields in the United States.
-The CTEC Medical Assistant course is a one-year program designed to teach students medical terminology, ethics, and the communication skills necessary to be a successful entry-level employee in doctors’ offices and clinics.
-After initial classroom training, students also serve an internship at local medical offices.
+The CTEC Medical Assistant course is a one-year program designed to teach students medical terminology, ethics, communication, and the basic skills necessary to be a successful entry-level employee in doctors’ offices and clinics.
+After initial classroom training, students also serve an internship at local medical offices..